Last updated on September 23rd, 2024 at 07:53 am

 Mindfulness of the needs of others is a hallmark of collectivist cultures.
 In these societies, you are attuned to the well-being and preferences of those around you.

-People prioritise accommodating and supporting the needs of family, friends, and the larger community.
+People value accommodating and supporting the needs of family, friends, and the larger community.

 This trait helps for a strong sense of interconnectedness and reciprocity, emphasizing the importance of collective welfare.